sonal-ojha/custom-date-range-picker/README.md

 ### How to Use

-Install and import rcustom-date-range-picker and pass the props as per the below table
+Install and import custom-date-range-picker and pass the props as per the below table

 ```sh
 import React, { Component } from 'react';